X

 RB Kenneth Walker III

 Kenneth Walker returned in Week 4 following a two-game absence and didn't miss a step.
 Walker totaled 116 yards from scrimmage and three touchdowns en route to an RB2 fantasy finish last week.
-Now, he gets a Giants defense that has given up 90-plus rush yards to both Jones and Robinson this season.
+Now, he gets a Giants defense that has given up 90-plus rush yards to both Aaron Jones and Brian Robinson Jr. this season.
 So, this is a great matchup for him against a New York front seven that is allowing over 5.1 yards per carry to running backs.

 WR DK Metcalf

-WR1s have had strong fantasy days against the Giants' secondary this year, which included CeeDee Lamb (23.6 PPR points), Cooper (27.8 PPR points), and Jefferson (15.9 PPR points) all scoring a touchdown.
+WR1s have had strong fantasy days against the Giants secondary this year, which included CeeDee Lamb (23.6 PPR points), Cooper (27.8 PPR points), and Jefferson (15.9 PPR points) all scoring a touchdown.
 So, Metcalf should be in store for a big fantasy day on Sunday.
 He should be matched up against Deonte Banks, who has given up 250 receiving yards and 14.7 yards per reception this year.
 Get Metcalf into your lineups.

 Matchups We Hate: